Rocks suffer Weston woe... Simmonds sizzles for Pagham

 In division two Bosham were without a game and so - for the fourth Saturday in a row - were Sidlesham.

-Local rugby: Chichester lost 29-15 away to Medway in London one south while Bognor won 52-18 at Alresford to remain ten points behind Hampshire one leaders United Services.
+Local rugby: Chichester lost 29-15 away to Medway in London one south while Bognor won 52-18 at Alresford to are just ten points behind Hampshire one leaders United Services.

 Get all the local football and rugby action in the Observer - out on Thursday